gameblabla/copyright_infringement_ports/DOS_version/README.txt

 Using CGA will be the fastest (any of the CGA options should do).
 The second fastest option would be Hercules (Monochrome) but it's twice as slow as CGA.
+A 4.77mhz IBM AT could run the game but you have to disable sound or use a soundblaster (without music) for it to be playable.

 386 Enhanced version
 CPU : 386SX 16 Mhz